galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 >
 {: .hands_on}

-__FastQC__ provides information on various parameters, such as the  range of quality values across all bases at each position. __MultiQC__ allows to summarize the output of different outputs from __FastQC__.
+__FastQC__ provides information on various parameters, such as the range of quality values across all bases at each position. __MultiQC__ allows summarizing the output of different outputs from __FastQC__.

 ![FastQC plots length](../../images/metagenomics-nanopore/fastqc_sequence_length_distribution_plot.png "Sequence length distribution")